 Tip 3: Hide and protect your personal belongings

-When exploring the city center or touristic attractions, you should put your personal belongings in a closed backpack or purse.
+When exploring the city center or tourist attractions, you should put your personal belongings in a closed backpack or purse.
 In this way you don’t show the valuables you bring along and thus become less of a target.

 In crowded areas, protect your valuables by moving your backpack to your front.
-As such, you can keep a better eye and have more control over your belongings.
+As such, you can keep a better eye, and have more control over your belongings.
 Don’t take out your professional camera in the middle of a crowded street!

-Be especially careful in public buses!
+Be especially careful on public buses!
 Always keep your hand luggage with your valuables close to you.
 Putting it in the luggage storage above the seat may be risky as you have less control.
 Luggage often gets stolen when you fall asleep.

 When traveling to Colombia, or anywhere else in the world really, you should make sure that you have travel insurance!
 Even though in most cases you won't end up needing it, there is always that chance of getting seriously ill, injured, or robbed in a foreign country.
 Without having travel insurance, your stolen belongings are simply lost or you may end up paying thousands of dollars for an emergency evacuation.
 This has happened to me years ago in Mexico when my bag with all my valuables got stolen.
 And oh boy, do I wish now that I had decent travel coverage back then!

 I personally recommend using World Nomads, as it can be simply bought online (even if you are already traveling!) and it has a decent price plus full coverage.